More-than-Human Participation (Review)

 Cf. Ladder

 Refer to the ladder and only include the rungs with the direct path towards commoning.
 Include approaches that aim to empower the decision-making by nonhuman beings.
-Mention and briefly discus but exclude artistic, evocative, metaphorical, critical and other approaches that fail to produce impact or do not empower nonhuman participants.
+Mention and briefly discuss but exclude artistic, evocative, metaphorical, critical and other approaches that fail to produce impact or do not empower nonhuman participants.

 - evidence-based approaches